turingschool/front-end-curriculum/lessons/css-gradients.md

 }
 ```

+For a more in-depth dive into linear gradients, take a look at the [Mozilla documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient).

 ##### Radial Gradient

 Radial gradients are often used to simulate a light source, something that a linear gradient isn't always suited for.